 The ICAEW Regulatory Board (IRB) oversees ICAEW’s regulatory role and professional standards activities.
 At least half of the board are lay members (someone who is not / never been a member, affiliate, employee of ICAEW or any other accountancy body) and the chair is independent of both ICAEW Board and Council.
 Our regulatory and disciplinary committees also have an equal or majority number of lay members.
 This governance ensures we can carry out our role of maintaining the highest professional and ethical standards within the accountancy profession in a proportionate, accountable, consistent, transparent and focussed manner, in the current environment.

-Our work in the areas regulated by law (audit, local audit, investment business, insolvency and probate) is overseen by a number of oversight bodies including Financial Reporting Council (FRC), Financial Conduct Authority (FCA), The Office for Professional Body Anti-Money Laundering Supervision (OPBAS), Insolvency Service, Legal Services Board, International Standards on Auditing (Ireland) (IAASA).
+Our work in areas regulated by law (audit, anti-money laundering, local audit, investment business, insolvency and probate) is overseen by a number of oversight bodies including the Financial Reporting Council (FRC), the Financial Conduct Authority (FCA), the Office for Professional Body Anti-Money Laundering Supervision (OPBAS), the Insolvency Service, the Legal Services Board (LSB) and the International Standards on Auditing (Ireland) (IAASA).
 In the same way as we monitor the work of our members, students, affiliate and firms, these oversight bodies monitor our work to ensure we maintain the highest standards in our regulation.